treboryatska/gitdao/README.md

 *WORK IN PROGRESS*

-Contributors of a Git repository can be the owners of the repository.
+Gitdao allows contributors of a Git repository yo be the owners of the repository using a DAO.

 GitDAO is a tool that calculates the contribution of each member of a Git repository based on the lines of code they have written with a weighted score. (for example, comments are worth half a point).